Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IQTbgZsbfVc.md

 ### Transcript

-> ever coming a grid for pipes that's, please upload that in the keyway site if if you if you really want that, we don't have any plans for it as far as i know so, y'all really got your make your voices heard if you want that stuff
+> ever coming a grid for pipes that's, please upload that in the keyway site if if you if you really want that, we don't have any plans for it as far as I know so, y'all really got your make your voices heard if you want that stuff